cdevents/community/governance.md

 ## Maximum Representation

-No single employer/company may be represented by more than 40% (i.e., 2 seats) of the board at any one time.
-If the results of an election result in greater than 40% representation, the lowest vote getters from any particular company will be removed until representation on the board is less than one-third.
+No single employer/company may be represented by more than 40% (i.e., 2 seats if all seats are filled) of the board at any one time.
+If the results of an election result in greater than 40% representation, the lowest vote getters from any particular company will be removed until representation on the board is equal to or less than 40%.

-If percentages shift because of job changes, acquisitions, or other events, sufficient members of the board must resign until max one-third representation is achieved.
+If percentages shift because of job changes, acquisitions, or other events, sufficient members of the board must resign until max 40% representation is achieved.
 If it is impossible to find sufficient members to resign, the entire company’s representation will be removed and new special elections held.
 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved Governing Board members will decide.

 ## Board Responsibilities and Deliverables